 “In essentials, unity; in non-essentials, liberty; in all things, charity.” – Saint Augustine

-- The Trinity refers to God existing in three persons (Matt.
+- I believe the Trinity refers to God existing in three persons (Matt.
 28:19): the Father, who is fully God (John 6:27, 1 Pet.
-1:2), the Son, who is fully God (John 1:1, Heb.
-1:8), and the Holy Spirit, who is fully God (Acts 5:3-4).
+1:2); the Son, who is fully God (John 1:1, Heb.
+1:8); and the Holy Spirit, who is fully God (Acts 5:3-4).
 All three persons are co-equal in their deity, nature, will, and glory (Matt, 3:16-17, 2 Cor.
 13:14).

-- Because of Adam’s sin, all people are born with a sinful nature (Ps.
+- I believe because of Adam’s sin, all people are born with a sinful nature (Ps.
 51:1-5, Eph.
 2:3), which inclines them toward rebellion (Eph.
 2:3, 6:4).
 All people sin (Ps.
 14:3; Rom.
 3:9-10) and are legally guilty before God (Gal.
 3:10; Jas.
 2:10-11).

-- Jesus Christ is fully God (John 1:1, 8:58, 20:28; Col. 1:19, 2:9; Heb.
+- I believe Jesus Christ is fully God (John 1:1, 8:58, 20:28; Col. 1:19, 2:9; Heb.
 1:8).
-He is the eternal second person of the Trinity and co-equal with the Father (John 10:30, 14:9; Rev. 1:8, 22:13), who existed as the Word prior to creation (John 1:3, Col. 1:16) from eternity past (Micah 5:2, John 8:58).
+He is the eternal second person of the Trinity and co-equal with the Father (John 10:30, 14:9; Rev. 1:8, 22:13), who existed as the Word before creation (John 1:3, Col. 1:16) from eternity past (Micah 5:2, John 8:58).

-- Jesus was conceived by the Holy Spirit yet he was born to a human mother, Mary, a virgin (Is.
+- I believe Jesus was conceived by the Holy Spirit, yet he was born to a human mother, Mary, a virgin (Is.
 7:14; Luke 1:26-35).
 He had a real human body (Luke 24:39, 24:42).
 Although Jesus was tempted in every way people are (Matt.
 4:1-11, Heb.
 2:8), he was sinless (2 Cor.
 5:21, Heb.
 4:15).

-- Christ died as a penal-substitutionary atonement for sin.
+- I believe Jesus died as a penal-substitutionary atonement for sin.
 It was penal (Isa.
 53:4-6; Mark 10:45; 1 Cor.
 5:7) because he took the punishment of sinful people (Gal.
 3:13; 2 Cor.
 5:141-5).
 It was substitutionary (Rom.
 5:8; 2 Cor.
 5:21) because he took the place of sinners (John 1:29; Heb.
 9:26).

-- Sanctification is a result of salvation that is especially a work of the Holy Spirit (1 Pet.
+- I believe sanctification is a result of salvation that is especially a work of the Holy Spirit (1 Pet.
 2:2, 2 Thess.
 2:13, 2 Cor.
 3:18) in cooperation with believers (Phil.
 3:13-14, Col. 3:10).

-- The universal Church is made up of all those who believe in Jesus Christ (1 Cor.
+- I believe the universal Church is made up of all those who believe in Jesus (1 Cor.
 12:28, Eph.
 1:22-23, Col. 1:18), who is its Head (Eph.
 5:23, Col. 1:18) and its builder (Mt.
 16:18).
 The local church consists of believers in local assemblies (Acts 11:22, 13:1).

-- At the Second Coming Jesus will physically (Acts 1:11) return to the earth with power (Matt.
+- I believe at the Second Coming, Jesus will physically (Acts 1:11) return to the earth with power (Matt.
 24:30) and triumph in glory (Rev. 19:11-16).

 I participate in Amazon’s affiliate program.
 As an Amazon Associate, I earn from qualifying purchases.